Simulizer/Simulizer/docs/test-report/chapters/appendix-unit.md

 ## Unit Tests ##

+The following is a sample of some of the unit tests carried out on the system.

 **Name of Component/Class**: `ALU`

 | Test ID | Method  | Instruction | Word 1     | Word 2     | Expected    | Actual      | Pass (y/n) | Test Date |